Elehiggle/SimplePulsarBatteryNotification/DETAILS.md

 `main.py` runs in the background and shows a Windows toast + beep when the battery is low and **not charging**.
 It checks every 20 minutes while the PC is unlocked and uses a higher threshold shortly after the PC is locked.
+If the dongle stops responding (mouse idle/sleep), the notifier reuses the last successful reading for up to 10 minutes.

 Environment variables: